Dshikhabargali/SQL_BI_Coffee_Shop_Sales_Analysis/README.md

 ### Problem Statement
 The coffee shop is struggling to understand its sales performance.
 The specific areas of concern include:

-Total sales analysis
+Total sales analysis.
-Total order analysis
+Total order analysis.
-Total quantity sold analysis
+Total quantity sold analysis.
-Sales analysis by weekdays and weekends
+Sales analysis by weekdays and weekends.
-Sales analysis by store location
+Sales analysis by store location.
-Sales analysis by product category
+Sales analysis by product category.
-Top 10 products by sales
+Top 10 products by sales.
-Sales analysis by days and hours
+Sales analysis by days and hours.
 The goal is to analyze these aspects to identify key drivers of sales and areas for improvement.

 ### Tools Used